-Famous athletes suffering from the sunken chest deformity are huge fans of Pilates.
+Some of the best athletes in the world are huge fans of Pilates.
 This physical fitness system is done by people of all ages, ranging from pro athletes to grandparents.

-The chest (pectoral) muscles are made of two muscle groups: pectoralis major and pectoralis minor.
+The chest muscles consist of the pectoralis major and pectoralis minor.
 The size difference between the two is self-explanatory.

-First, it will assist women in the lifting of the breasts.
-That makes their entire upper body more aesthetic.
-It’ll also make their indented chest much less noticeable.
+First, it will assist women in lifting their breasts.
+That will make their upper body more aesthetic and their sunken chest much less noticeable.